stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Štěpán Jabůrek.
-I am a master´s student at the [Institute of Political Studies](https://ips.fsv.cuni.cz/en) at Charles University in Prague.
-I am currently a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.
+I am an incoming PhD student at the [Institute of Political Studies](https://ips.fsv.cuni.cz/en) at Charles University in Prague and a researcher within the Horizon ENSURED project.

-My substantive research revolves mainly around political communication, international cooperation, and generally the intersection of domestic and international politics.
-Methodologically, I am interested in statistics and computational text analysis in political research.
+My substantive research revolves mainly around international cooperation, political communication, and generally the intersection of domestic and international politics.
+Methodologically, I am interested in natural language processing and statistics in political research.